Sir-Cleetus/cis3039-example-cicd-app/README.md

 ### Configuring CI/CD

 Single Page Apps (SPAs) must bake env vars in at build time.
 This means they must be built to target a specific environment and must be rebuilt for different environments.
 The only env var in this base project is `VITE_API_BASE_URL` which must be set to point at the backend products web service.
-For the CI/CD build, this env var is currently set in the workflow file.
+See the **Azure Setup** section below on configuring automated deployments to Azure.

 ## Local Setup